 The hillfort is legally protected, and it is an offence to use metal detectors upon it or damage it in any way.

-Please also note that ground nesting birds are particularly sensitive to disturbance by dogs.
-In order to allow birds to raise their chicks, please stick to the paths and keep dogs on leads during the nesting season which is March to September.
+Ground nesting birds are particularly sensitive to disturbance by dogs.
+In order to allow birds to raise their chicks, stick to the paths and keep dogs on leads during the nesting season which is March to September.
 This information is shown on the seasonal notices.

 How to find Caesar's Camp